team-eternity/eternity/docs/readme.txt

     standard for driving these fixes.
   * Improved support for numbering the ExMy and MAPxy going beyond their conventional number limitations.
+  * Now the level info changes (from any such lump) will also take effect in de- mos and vanilla mode if they're only cosmetic.

 ** Level editing features **